Transport in İzmir: Buses

 ESHOT, along with its subsidiary İZULAŞ are the two main bus transit service in İzmir.
 Buses serve all districts, however, denser network presence attained in the central area.
-ESHOT is owned by the İzmir Metropolitain Mucicipality (İBB).
+ESHOT is owned by the İzmir Metropolitan Mucicipality (İBB).
 Also there is an intercity bus terminal in Bornova with many daily buses to all around Turkey.

 Rail transport

 İzmir was the start of the oldest railway in Anatolia; The İzmir-Aydın Railway.
 The city is also a rail hub and the headquarters of District 3 of the Turkish State Railways is housed in Alsancak Terminal. İzmir also has the Turkey's largest commuter railroad; İZBAN, which carries an average 100,000 passengers daily.
 The İzmir Metro is a developing Rapid Transit system, opened in 2000.
 The railroad junction in Hilal is the only crisscross junction in Turkey, between two main lines.

 Intercity and Regional Rail

 The Turkish State Railways operates intercity and regional rail services to and from İzmir.
-Like İstanbul, İzmir has two main railway stations.
+Like Istanbul, İzmir has two main railway stations.
 Alsancak Terminal and Basmane Terminal.
-Basmane station services frequent regional train service to the south and southeast of the İzmir Province.
-Alsancak station services mainline trains to Ankara, Bandırma and Afyon as well as regional service to Uşak.
+Basmane station services frequent regional train service to the south and southeast of the İzmir Province and mainline trains to Ankara, Bandırma and Afyon as well as regional service to Uşak.
+Alsancak used to be the main intercity terminal of Izmir, but as of 2023, it is only served by IZBAN trains.

 Four mainline trains service İzmir.
 The İzmir Blue Train and Karesi Express are overnight trains running daily to Ankara, via Manisa–Balıkesir–Kütahya and Eskişehir.
-The 6th of September Express and the 17th of September Express are fast daily trains to Bandırma, with İDO connections to İstanbul.
+The 6th of September Express and the 17th of September Express are fast daily trains to Bandırma, with İDO connections to Istanbul.
 A daily regional train to Uşak, via Manisa operates from Alsancak.
 Regional train service to the Aydın Province and southern İzmir Province operate from Basmane station.
 Turkey's third busiest regional corridor; the İzmir-Ödemiş corridor starts at Basmane station.
 7 daily trains operate to and from Ödemiş.
 A daily regional train to Aydın, 4 daily to Nazilli (via Aydın) and 2 daily trains to Tire operate as well as a daily train to Söke.